max-ieremenko/ServiceModel.Grpc/Docs/CompatibilityWithNativegRPC.md

 ## Demo app

-Small app to demonstrate [compatibility withNative gRPC](/Examples/CompatibilityWithNativegRPC).
+Small app to demonstrate [compatibility with Native gRPC](/Examples/CompatibilityWithNativegRPC).
 The application is configured to use [protobuf-net](https://www.nuget.org/packages/protobuf-net/) for data serialization.

 ## Service and method names